-Top Management's Role in Driving and Fostering Innovation Culture
+Top Management's Role in Driving Innovation Culture

 Business leaders and top management executives must showcase an in-depth understanding of what an innovation culture is as well as how to cultivate it sustainably.
 Let’s take a look at some of their key responsibilities in the process of driving company-wide innovation.